 For those who may have a low credit score a secured loan helps lower the bank’s financial risk.
-Borrowers need to put up an asset as a collateral for the business loan in order to get approval.
-An unsecured loan doesn’t have a collateral requirement, which makes it more desireable for small business owners.
+Borrowers put up an asset as collateral for the business loan in order to get approval.
+An unsecured loan doesn’t have a collateral requirement, which makes it desirable for small business owners.

 Is Working Capital Like a Business Cash Advance?

-Business cash advances are best if companies plan to pay off their loan right away.
+Business cash advances are most beneficial if the companies plan to pay off their loan right away.